Main Content

 Saliwe Kawewe

-Dr. Kawewe’s background experience is diverse and entails working in university administration in Zambia, social work practice as a Social Services Worker and Probation Officer in Zimbabwe; and in Child Welfare/ Protective Family Services in foster Care in the U.S.A.
-Dr. Kawewe has a commendable record of scholarship and has been recognized with numerous academic awards and honors for teaching effectiveness, community organization and professional service.
-In addition to publishing over 50 publications including refereed articles, chapters and proceedings, Dr. Kawewe has attended numerous professional conferences and has made over 75 local, national and international presentations combined in the U.S., the Caribbean Islands, Asia, Europe, and Africa.
-She has been consulting editor for the Journal of Social Development Issues; and manuscript reviewer for the Journal of Social Work Education (J.S.W.E.); British Journal of Social Work; Journal of Immigrant & Refugee Services; Journal of Sociology and Social Welfare; Open Social Science Journal; Journal of Language and Culture; and Gender and Development; and Advances in Social Work.
-She has also served on the editorial boards of the National Women Studies Association Journal: N.W.S.A., Journal of African Policy Studies; Journal of Women and Language; New Global Development: Journal of International and Comparative Social Welfare (now the Journal of Comparative Social Welfare).
-She is a regular reviewer of various book proposals and manuscripts for numerous textbook book publishers.
-Since 2007, Dr. Kawewe has been a regular Conference Proposal Reviewer for the Council on Social Work Education (C .S.W.E.)
-Annual Program Meetings’ tracks such as Cultural Competence; Child Welfare; Violence against Women and Their Children; Social and Economic Justice; International Issues; Refugees and Displaced Persons; African Americans and the African Diaspora; Clinical Practice; Feminist Scholarship; Community Organization and Administration.
+Dr. Kawewe’s Background Experience is diverse.
+It entails working in administration at the University of Zambia, social work practice as a Social Services Worker and Probation Officer in Zimbabwe; and Child Welfare/ Protective Family Services in Foster Care in the U.S.A.
+Dr. Kawewe has a commendable record of scholarship.
+She has been recognized with numerous academic awards and honors for teaching effectiveness, community organization and professional service.
+In addition to publishing over 50 publications including refereed articles, book chapters and proceedings, Dr. Kawewe attended numerous professional conferences and made over 75 combined local, national and international presentations in the U.S., the Caribbean Islands, Asia, Europe, and Africa.
+She continues to be a consulting editor for the Journal of Social Development Issues; and manuscript reviewer for the Journal of Social Work Education (J.S.W.E.); British Journal of Social Work; Journal of Immigrant & Refugee Services; Journal of Sociology and Social Welfare; Open Social Science Journal; Journal of Language and Culture; Gender and Development; and Advances in Social Work.
+She has also served on the editorial boards of the National Women Studies Association Journal: N.W.S.A., Journal of African Policy Studies; Journal of Women and Language; New Global Development: Journal of International and Comparative Social Welfare now (the Journal of Comparative Social Welfare).
+She had been a regular reviewer of various book proposals and manuscripts for numerous textbook publishers.
+Since 2007, Dr. Kawewe continues to be a regular Conference Proposal Reviewer for the Council on Social Work Education (C.S.W.E.)
+Annual Program Meetings’ tracks that include Cultural Competence; Child Welfare; Violence against Women and Their Children; Social and Economic Justice; International Issues; Refugees and Displaced Persons; African Americans and the African Diaspora; Clinical Practice; Feminist Scholarship; and Community Organization.

 smkawewe@siu.edu